jeosol/hello-world-docker/README.markdown

 (greet-user "mary")
 Hello Mary!
 ```
 Please note that the **hello-world** project does not do much and this is intentional.
-The focus is on building docker images for CL projects and the methods
-are largely independent on the project.
+The focus is on building docker images for CL projects and the methods for building the images and running the containers are largely independent on the project.

 ## Build Docker Image